opencomputeproject/SAI/test/saithrift/README.txt

 * Run experiments

 Note.
-The assumption is that your build machine, test machine and switch (where SAI is executed) are based on the same Linux distribution.
+The assumption is that your build machine, test machine (test client) and switch (where SAI is executed) are based on the same Linux distribution.
-Otherwise, please setup an appropriate cross-compile environment to generate saiserver.
+Otherwise, please setup an appropriate cross-compile environment to generate 'saiserver' and the 'libthrift-0.9.2.so' to be executed on the switch (test server).

   Switch (server) side:

     1. Install thrift library on the switch

-    For instance, you can copy libthrift-0.9.2.so obtained at step 3 above to: /usr/lib/x86_64-linux-gnu or /usr/lib
+    For instance, you can copy libthrift-0.9.2.so obtained at step 3 above to: /usr/lib/x86_64-linux-gnu or /usr/lib (on the switch)

     2. Copy saiserver binary to the switch